 In 2019 we created our sister organization Coopdanza, Inc/Colombia seeking to re-connect and exchange efforts of communities North/South.
 We want to exchange and create a network or a sisterhood of tribes and communities, rural and urban, especially women and children supporting each other.

-In 2020, Coopdanza, Inc/USA got granted with public funds from Creative Engagement, supported by the New York City Department of Cultural Affairs in partnership with the City Council and the New York State Council on the Arts with the support of Governor Andrew Cuomo and administered by LMCC, to produce Pikayrrasma 2020, an Indigenous Festival in New York in October 2020.
+In 2020, Coopdanza, Inc/USA with the support of public funds from the National Endowment of the Arts, NEA and from the New York City Department of Cultural Affairs in partnership with the City Council and the New York State Council on the Arts, administrated by LMCC, will produce Pikayrrasma 2020, an International Indigenous Cultural Festival in New York City in October/November 2020.